 Now back to coconut oil – and specifically, medium chain triglycerides (MCT), these pass directly through the intestine, to the liver, and then are made ready to use, as fuel for muscles – without any need for insulin.
 Lowering insulin is fundamental to maintaining a fat burning metabolism and lowering inflammatory triggers.

 Coconut oil/MCTs will help train your body to use and burn fats for energy.
-By training the body to use fat for fuel, and becoming a keto-adapted athlete – you will have flexible access to both fat and carbs for fuel, and gain sustainable access to fuel during extended-endurance activity (>3hrs).
+By training the body to use fat for fuel, and becoming a fat-adapted athlete – you will have flexible access to both fat and carbs for fuel, and gain sustainable access to fuel during extended-endurance activity (>3hrs).
 In simple terms this reduces your risk of ‘hitting the wall’.
 Listen to Dr Phil Maffetone, coach to world leading Ironman and ultra endurance athletes on the benefits of fat-adaption, for endurance performance.

-For this reason, coconut oil is the oil of choice in our SFuels Ultra Low-Training Bars.
+For this reason, coconut oil is the oil of choice in our SFuels Ultra Low-Training Bars and drinks.
 These are just some of the health benefits of switching your prime fuel source from carbs to quality fats – like coconut oil and butters.
 Aside from these benefits, coconut oil (lauric acid) has many other positive health effects including but not limited to, antibacterial, antiviral and reduction in hunger-appetite.

 thanks for stopping by….wishing you all the best in Going-Longer.